berkeley-deep-learning/cs294-131-f17/index.md

     * Summarize questions proposed by students to form the poll and send it by Friday 11:59 pm
     * Summarize the poll to generate a ranked & categorized discussion question list and send the list to teaching staff by Sunday 7pm
  * Arxiv leads (new this semester!),
-    * Throughout the week discuss papers which have appeared on Arxiv during the week (papers which appear Sunday-Thursday night before the Monday class) on Piazza.
-All Arxiv leads are expected to be involved in the Piazza discussion.
+    * Throughout the week discuss papers which have appeared on Arxiv during the prior week on Slack.
+All Arxiv leads are expected to be involved in the Slack discussion.
 Other students may participate as well, but they are not required to.
+      * [Arxiv](https://arxiv.org/) is an archive of scientific papers covering a broad set of fields.
+When researchers want to share their results, they frequently place the paper on Arxiv.
+There are a few Arxiv pages Arxiv leads should follow: [Computation and Language](https://arxiv.org/list/cs.CL/recent), [Artificial Intelligence](https://arxiv.org/list/cs.AI/recent), [Computer Vision and Pattern Recognition](https://arxiv.org/list/cs.CL/recent), [Learning](https://arxiv.org/list/cs.CV/recent), [Robotics](https://arxiv.org/list/cs.RO/recent), and [Neural and Evolutionary Computing](https://arxiv.org/list/cs.NE/recent).
+Not all papers are deep learning papers, but most (if not all) deep learning papers will fall into one of these categories.
     * Choose (approximately) five exciting papers and write a short summary (0.5 pages) for each paper and send to the TA by Monday morning.
     * Give a five minute presentation at the beginning of the next class (five minutes total, not per paper).